fabio1623/GlueHome/README.md

 ## Conclusion

 The Delivery Solution is a containerized application that stores deliveries in MySQL and sends delivery updates to RabbitMQ.
 It provides a RESTful API to create, get, update, and delete deliveries.
 The solution also includes unit tests to ensure the business logic is working as expected.

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+See the [LICENSE](http://creativecommons.org/licenses/by-nc-nd/4.0/?ref=chooser-v1) file for details.